18th Edition Amendment 2: Key Changes Explained

 Key Changes to Section 722

-Regulation 722.531.2.1 specifies that each EV charging point should be supplied by a dedicated circuit from the distribution board, with its own protective device.
+Regulation 722.533.101 requires each EV charging point to be supplied individually by a final circuit with its own overcurrent protective device.
 This prevents the EV charger from affecting other circuits and simplifies fault finding.

 The amendment also addresses the interaction between EV charging and prosumer installations.
 Where a property has both solar PV/battery storage and an EV charger, the combined requirements of Section 716 and Section 722 must be considered, including load management and the potential for back-feeding.